Fall in Kansas City: Festivals, Pumpkin Patches and Events

 October 5 marks the 14th anniversary of the Shoal Creek Harvest Festival.
 This historic site, which should be on your must-see list throughout the year, comes alive with fun fall activities, as well as reenactments of what life was like in this region over 100 years ago.

-The 31st annual Weston Applefest takes place Saturday, October 5 in downtown Weston, just a few miles to the north of Kansas City.
+The annual Weston Applefest Celebration takes place the first weekend in October in downtown Weston, just a few miles to the north of Kansas City.
 Enjoy the parade at 10 a.m., and then walk the streets to indulge in craft booths, food vendors, and numerous demonstrations of woodturning, soap making, and other fine crafting arts of times gone by.

 Worlds of Fun Great Pumpkin Festival